lewisbails/nfl-project/README.md

 # NFL Study 🏈
-This project entails several observational studies regarding the NFL.
-Many of which revolve around field goals and the possible factors that influence them.
-Within the notebooks directory you can find observational studies of the effect altitude, icing, and pressure on the likelihood of conversion.
-There is also a full logisitic regression model for predicting the likelihood of conversion given a host of factors.
-However, the model's main purpose was inference, not prediction, and the predictive power of the model, admittedly, leaves much to be desired.
+This project entails an observational studies regarding the NFL.
+It revolves around field goals and the possible factors that influence them.
+We assess the effect of altitude, icing, and pressure on the likelihood of conversion.

 # CEM